Mohit-1/InvoiceHandler/README.md

 #### How to run it -

 1. Clone the repository.
 2. Create a new MySQL database and a user.
-(Credentials- database name = kredX, user = kredx, password = kredx, host = localhost)
+(Make sure to update your credentials in the handler.py file)
 3. Create a new table -

    Name -   *inputdata*